 Yottaa Introduces Web Performance Madness

 The Yottaa team is happy to announce Yottaa Speed Bracket.
 For every matchup in the big dance, check out our bracket page to see the head-to-head web performance Yottaa Scores for those pages.
-Even if your alma mater?s basketball team ends up losing on the court, perhaps you will find a source of pride in its next most important team: the Web Team!
+Even if your alma mater’s basketball team ends up losing on the court, perhaps you will find a source of pride in its next most important team: the Web Team!

-Here?s the idea: every school has an athletics website, but these sites are not created equally.
+Here’s the idea: every school has an athletics website, but these sites are not created equally.
 We measured each of the 64 team sites using our Yottaa Score, a web performance metric that measures the time it takes for a web page to load at four distinct stages of the loading process from locations around the world.
-We found that the schools’ sites vary widely in performance, from Yottaa scores in the 90?s (blazing fast) and below 10 (dreadfully slow).
+We found that the schools’ sites vary widely in performance, from Yottaa scores in the 90s (blazing fast) and below 10 (dreadfully slow).
 With this in mind, we wanted to see what the matchups in website speed look like compared with the real-life basketball matchups.

 Busy Sites – Varying Performance

 Athletics websites are typically chaotic, colorful affairs, with lots of features.
-Images, Flash, embedded video, and other plugins are all crammed onto their homepages.
+Images, Flash, embedded video, and other plugins are all crammed onto their home pages.
 But this is not necessarily a death knell for performance.
-For example, Temple University and Vanderbilt have websites that look much like any other, but are brilliant performers with high Yottaa Scores.
+For example, Temple University and Vanderbilt have websites that look much like any other but are brilliant performers with high Yottaa Scores.
 Compare these sites with those of

-University of Michigan or UNLV: these sites look similar to the other two, but they perform poorly, with Yottaa Scores of 3 and 4.
+The University of Michigan or UNLV: these sites look similar to the other two, but they perform poorly, with Yottaa Scores of 3 and 4.

 Why all the Fuss about Performance?

 Plus the websites are also potentially revenue streams themselves.
-Whether its 3rd party advertising, such as Michigan‘s huge Old Spice ad, or promotions for other school-sponsored athletic events and games, the question is: why send quality traffic to portals like ESPN or CBS when you could keep it at home?
+Whether it 3rd party advertising, such as Michigan‘s huge Old Spice ad, or promotions for other school-sponsored athletic events and games, the question is: why send quality traffic to portals like ESPN or CBS when you could keep it at home?